sjlehtonen/GTA-RP/README.md

 - Dynamic weather system
 - Profession system with the possibility of making new professions easily
 - Faction system for factions like police and military
-- Phone system with address book and the possibility of sending text messages and making phone calls
+- Phone system with address book and the possibility of sending text messages and making phone calls (Not properly tested yet)

+## Upcoming things
+- Housing market (Ability to buy houses and sell them, currently needs to be added to database manually)
+- Ability to put houses for rent
+- Proper faction system for police, fire department etc.
+- Insurance for vehicles, handling vehicle destruction...
+(Things like vehicle destruction is not really handled at all now)

 ## Requirements